 Hortus EystettensisView images from this item (1)

 Shakespeare's First Folio

-The first collected edition of the works of Shakespeare.View images from this item (12)
+The title page of the First Folio with Droeshout’s portrait of Shakespeare.View images from this item (12)

 A Curious Herbal - dandelionView images from this item (1)

 The Kelmscott ChaucerView images from this item (1)

 Audubon's Birds of AmericaView images from this item (3)

 The text in this article is available under the Creative Commons License.